Rachel Ruamy "Amy" (Murray) Cole was born on Dec. 6, 1881 in Normalville, Fayette County, PA, the daughter of Elijah and Hannah (Minerd) Murray.

 ~ Son Homer Francis Cole Sr. ~

-He served in the U.S. Army Air Corps in World War 11, training as an airplane mechanic at Spence Field, Moultrie, GA.
+Homer served in the U.S. Army Air Corps in World War II, training as an airplane mechanic at Spence Field, Moultrie, GA.
 He was promoted to staff sergeant and assigned to the 431st Fighter Squadron, in the Pacific Theatre.

-He passed away at age 82 on April 22, 2002, and was buried with military honors at Fort Logan National Cemetery in Colorado.
+He passed away at age 82 on April 22, 2002, and was buried with military honors at Fort Logan National Cemetery in Denver.

 Thanks to the efforts of his son Homer Jr., he is honored with a digital plaque on the website of the new National World War II Memorial in Washington, DC.